ModRef/ModRef.github.io/index.md

 ModRef 2018 will be the 17th in a [series of workshops on Constraint Modelling and Reformulation](https://www-users.cs.york.ac.uk/~frisch/ModRef/).
 ModRef has always been co-located with the [Constraint Programming (CP) conference](http://www.a4cp.org/events/cp-conference-series) in the past.
-This year ModRef will run at [The 24th International Conference on Principles and Practice of Constraint Programming](http://cp2018.a4cp.org/)
+This year ModRef will run at [The 24th International Conference on Principles and Practice of Constraint Programming](http://cp2018.a4cp.org/) in Lille, France on the 27th of August.

 Recent years have witnessed significant research devoted to modelling and solving problems with constraints.
 The importance of modelling and model reformulation is widely recognised.